The facts: What you need to know about global hunger

 Food is wasted

 Up to one-third of the food produced around the world is never consumed.
-So much food is wasted in developing countries due to inadequate food production systems.
-Some of the factors responsible for food losses include inefficient farming techniques, lack of post-harvest storage and management resources, and weak market connections.
+Some of the factors responsible for food losses include inefficient farming techniques, lack of post-harvest storage and management resources, and broken or inefficient supply chains.

 How does hunger affect people's lives?